vierge-noire/cakephp-test-suite-light/README.md

 ***Important: you should not add the [CakePHP native listener](https://book.cakephp.org/3/en/development/testing.html#phpunit-configuration)*** to your `phpunit.xml` file.
 Only one listener is required, which is the one described in the section *Installation*.

-### Ignoring connections
+### Truncating tables

+#### With CakePHP ^4.3
+Use the `CakephpTestSuiteLight\Fixture\TruncateDirtyTables` trait in a test case class in order to clean up the database prior to each of its tests.

+#### Prior to CakePHP ^4.3
-The package will empty the tables found in all test databases.
+The package will empty by default the dirty tables in all test databases.

+If you with to ignore the truncation for a given test case, you may use the `CakephpTestSuiteLight\SkipTablesTruncation` trait

 If you wish to ignore a given connection, you may provide the `skipInTestSuiteLight` key to `true` in your `config/app.php`.
 E.g.:

 ```$xslt